troch/angular-multi-step-form/README.md

 - `onCancel` and `onFinish` callbacks
 - Browser navigation with search URL parameter
 - You decide what level of control you expose to the user: next, previous, jump to state, finish, cancel, etc...
+- Place summary, controls, etc... in header or footer
 - Support for multiple components per view